vmware-tanzu/velero/site/content/docs/main/locations.md

 - Each Velero backup has one `BackupStorageLocation`, and one `VolumeSnapshotLocation` per volume provider.
 It is not possible (yet) to send a single Velero backup to multiple backup storage locations simultaneously, or a single volume snapshot to multiple locations simultaneously.
 However, you can always set up multiple scheduled backups that differ only in the storage locations used if redundancy of backups across locations is important.

 - Cross-provider snapshots are not supported.
-If you have a cluster with more than one type of volume (e.g. EBS and Portworx), but you only have a `VolumeSnapshotLocation` configured for EBS, then Velero will **only** snapshot the EBS volumes.
+If you have a cluster with more than one type of volume, like EBS and Portworx, but you only have a `VolumeSnapshotLocation` configured for EBS, then Velero will **only** snapshot the EBS volumes.

 - Restic data is stored under a prefix/subdirectory of the main Velero bucket, and will go into the bucket corresponding to the `BackupStorageLocation` selected by the user at backup creation time.

 ## Examples

-Let's look at some examples of how we can use this configuration mechanism to address some common use cases:
+Let's look at some examples of how you can use this configuration mechanism to address some common use cases:

-#### Take snapshots of more than one kind of persistent volume in a single Velero backup (e.g. in a cluster with both EBS volumes and Portworx volumes)
+#### Take snapshots of more than one kind of persistent volume in a single Velero backup

 During server configuration: